dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 ##### Checking membership

-Use `contains()` and `containsAll()` to check whether an object or objects exists in the set.
+Use `contains()` and `containsAll()` to check whether one or more objects are in a set.

 {% pc dart 0 %}
 var ingredients = new Set();